suyogkulkarnigit/ZSH_PLUG/README.md

 $ make path
 ```

-Go to your .zshrc file and change ZSH_THEME to this new one
+Go to your .zshrc file

 ```
 $ gedit ~/.zshrc